 You may feel minor menstrual-like cramping or discomfort during the amniocentesis or for a few hours after the procedure.

 Can I Resume Normal Activities After an Amniocentesis?

 After an amniocentesis, it is best to go home and relax for the remainder of the day.
-You should not exercise or perform any strenuous activity, lift anything over 20 pounds (including children), and you should avoid sexual relations.
+You should not exercise or perform any strenuous activity, lift anything over 20 pounds (including children), or have sex.

 When Should I Call My Doctor After an Amniocentesis?

 Call your doctor if you develop a fever or have bleeding, vaginal discharge, or abdominal pain that is more severe than cramps.